 - Shop the perimeter of the grocery store.
 As a general rule, the fresh stuff is going to be around the perimeter of your local market.
 This is where the produce, eggs, and meat live.
 In order to cut down on temptation, avoid venturing down the middle aisles that contain the processed stuff.
-It’s way easier to get grumpy when your eyes lock with a box of Cinnamon Toast Crunch.
+It's way too easy to get grumpy once your eyes lock with a box of Cinnamon Toast Crunch.

 - Save some time by purchasing some Whole30-approved staples.
 In general, the Whole30 plan requires that you make a lot of your basics from scratch.
-Conventional mayonnaise is out (since it contains soybean oil), butter needs to be turned into ghee, and traditional store-bought salad dressing is either full of sugar or vegetable oil.
-However, there are some brands that are Whole30-approved that might help you save time if you don’t care to make everything from scratch.
+Conventional mayonnaise is out (because it contains soybean oil), butter needs to be ghee, and traditional store-bought salad dressing is either full of sugar or vegetable oil, both of which are no-nos.
+However, there are some brands that are Whole30-approved that might help you save time if you don't care to make everything from scratch.

 Whole30 Condiments and Staples